 Kitchen Tools You’ll Need

-- Mixing bowl
+- Mixing bowls

-- Cutting board and knife
+- Cutting board

 Ingredients in This Recipe

-- 4–5 medium apples, thinly sliced
+- 4 –5 medium apples thinly sliced

 - 2 tablespoons unsalted butter